SCCapstone/Neptune/Server/doc.md

 `clientName`: client's friendly name, not used\
 `applicationName`: application name provided by the client of the notification (the application that sent this notification on the phone)\
 `timestamp`: the notification's timestamp as provided by the client\
 `createNew`: if true, we DO NOT update the notification!
-If NeptuneRunner finds
+If NeptuneRunner finds\
+_among others_

 notify-delete: Tells NeptuneRunner to delete a toast notification\
 `id`: notification id to delete\
 `clientId`: client id that pushed the notification

 notify-dismissed: Toast notification was dismissed by the user\